Frequently Asked Questions

 #Availability

-• Hygraph MCP Server is available for all projects and is currently in Early Access.
+• The Hygraph MCP server is available for all projects and is currently in Early Access.

 #Steps

-To set up the MCP server, you need to perform the following tasks:
+To set up the MCP server, perform the following steps:

 1. Retrieve the Permanent Auth Token (PAT) from Hygraph Studio.